 - Full-time PhD students are allocated study spaces with computing facilities, networked information and access to email and the internet

-Through the MA in Language and Communication Research, as well as the training programmes offered by Cardiff University’s Graduate College, PhD students obtain a wide range of research related skills throughout their doctoral programme.
+Through the MA in Language and Communication Research, PhD students obtain a wide range of research related skills throughout their doctoral programme.
 A recognised higher education teaching qualification is also offered: Learning to Teach.